Chalarangelo/30-seconds-of-code/blog_posts/javascript-modify-url-without-reload.md

 ### Using the Location API

 The older [Location API](https://developer.mozilla.org/en-US/docs/Web/API/Location) is not the best tool for the job.
 It reloads the page, but still allows you to modify the current URL and might be useful when working with legacy browsers.
-You can modify the URL, using either `window.location.href`, `location.assign()` or `location.replace()`:
+You can modify the URL, using either `Window.location.href`, `location.assign()` or `location.replace()`:

 ```js
 // Current URL: https://my-website.com/page_a